Zengas/navigation_calculation/README.md

 - Compute azimuth and rhumb line distance between two points.
 - Includes graphical visualization of headings.

+## ✅ Instructions
+- Download the zip and unpack everything into a folder.
+- Run the navigational_suite.py and follow the instructions, they are self-explanatory.

 ##
 Created to deepen my understanding of practical offshore navigation during the Portuguese *Patrão de Alto Mar* (Ocean Skipper) course.